Dr Matthew Woolgar

 My teaching currently spans across the international history of the twentieth century.

-I also welcome enquiries for postgraduate research supervision for projects addressing the following: Southeast Asia; Indonesia; the Cold War; social movements; environmental activism & policy; inter-ethnic relations; authoritarianism; political violence; human rights.
+I welcome enquiries for postgraduate research supervision for projects addressing the following: Southeast Asia; Indonesia; social movements; transnational activism; the Cold War; environmental activism & policy; environmental history; authoritarianism; human rights.

 Research groups and institutes